 We provide these scientists with state-of-the-art research facilities.
-Our two principal Research and Development (R&D) centers are located in Taloja (Maharashtra, India) and Marietta (Georgia, USA).
-These are supported by two regional satellite laboratories in Korea and Brazil.
+Our two principal research and development (R&D) centers are in Taloja (Maharashtra, India) and Marietta (Georgia, USA).
+They are supported by two regional satellite laboratories in Korea and Brazil.

-- Analytical services and oil analysis
+- Analytical Services and Quality

-- Material analysis
+- Material Innovation

 When designing new products, we meet with partners to better understand their expectations.
 For instance, rolling resistance is a key focus for our tire customers.
 Our objective is to develop and commercialize new carbon black grades to further lower the rolling resistance for the next generation of tires.
 These tires will consume less energy in vehicle propulsion, resulting in greater fuel economy, thus emitting less CO2.